MULEDASTAGIRIREDDY/cmoscourse/README.md

 High Vin region (1.5 to 2 V):  Vout stays near 0 V. Output is LOW.
 NMOS dominates.

-WHY is the transition region steep?
-In the transition region, both PMOS and NMOS are in saturation simultaneously.
-In saturation, both act as current sources — one pushing current in and one pulling current out.
-A tiny change in Vin upsets this balance significantly, causing a large shift in Vout.
-This is why the gain dVout/dVin is very large (and negative) in this region, and why the VTC transition is sharp.

 The steeper the VTC transition, the higher the noise margin of the gate.
 CMOS inverters have a very sharp transition, which is one reason they are preferred over other logic families.